StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

 ### Trace Perspective Name
   - `Key`
     - trace.perspective.name
+  - `Type`
-  - `Expected`
+    - String
-    - This field can be any string value
   - `Example`
-    - AWS RDS: Hello World Database
+    - RDS Database: Perspective Name
   - `Description`
-    - This is the core name of your component and trace in StackState.
-This will be used as the main identifier to spot your component in the Topology Perspective or on the horizontal lines within the Trace Perspective view within a trace.
+    - The `trace.perspective.name` is used to find your Span within a Trace in the Trace Perspective view.
+    - The horizontal bar within a Trace will have a floating text value containing the value you used in the `trace.perspective.name` key.

 {% tabs %}
 {% tab title="Trace Perspective" %}